 Required capstone course for Arts majors.
 Prepares students for graduate and professional engagement from several perspectives: portfolio and slide presentations; successful resume and grant writing; interviewing prospective exhibition venues; learning logistics of exhibiting artworks, including transportation, installation and publicity.

-ARTS 4739: ARTS INTERNSHIP
+ARTS 4739: Arts Internship

-Prerequisite: Permission of instructor.
 Supervised on-site internship in art or design capacity

-ARTS 4819, 4839: INDEPENDENT STUDY IN ART
+ARTS 4819, 4839: Independent Study in Art

 Independent study in art.
 Approval of instructor required.
 May be taken for 1 or 3 hours of credit.